Rockspin/BargainBytesAndroid/README.md

 * Fetch store images from the Cheapshark API instead of having them in the app.
 * Redesign search as a floating action button on main screen.
 * Smart search - Searching should dynamically populate the results.
+* Update search result UI to show whether an item has an active deal.
 * Better caching.
 A lot of what the app fetches can be cached to allow it to work offline.
 * Paging of deal list - Automatically load new results once list is scrolled to the bottom.
 * Redesign of deal list - Need idea